mrcha033/iterative-co-design/structure.md

 *   **W&B Integration**:
     - Offline mode by default for CI
     - Cached logging for network-constrained environments
+*   **Figure Generation**:
+    - Dedicated `figures/` directory for publication-quality outputs
+    - Automated figure generation scripts for all paper figures
+    - JSON data files accompanying each figure for reproducibility

 ### 🧪 Testing & CI